olliesmith3/udderless/README.md

     - The coordinates can then be added as waypoints in the navigation tool
     - This allows a planning of a route for delivery days

+### Setting up mailer

+previously when working on a facebook clone rails project, I had done my confirmation and password reset emails using the Devise Gem.
+In order to personalise the mailers for my customer class - I didn't use the Devise gem.